Keeping pets cool in scorching heat

 Cooling sprays made specifically for pets — with ingredients like aloe vera or peppermint — can provide quick relief.
 Mist lightly over your pet’s fur for a refreshing break from the heat.
 Avoid products meant for humans, which may contain unsafe additives.

-With a few smart cooling strategies, you can help your furry, feathered, or scaly friends stay safe and comfortable all summer long.
+With a few smart cooling strategies focusing on pet care in hot weather, you can help your furry, feathered, or scaly friends stay safe and comfortable all summer long.